 Join our holistic community by signing up for our email updates, like us on facebook, and follow us on twitter to get all the latest healthy recipes, health tips, event notifications, and information on increasing your energy, strength, and immunity with healing whole foods and holistic lifestyle solutions.

 Lemon Jasmine Tea—use 3 tablespoons loose leaf or 2 tea bags (Good source for the tea)

 1 small peeled white onion—roughly chopped

 1 tablespoon minced poblano pepper

-½ teaspoon unrefined sea salt (Good source for sea salt)
+½ teaspoon unrefined sea salt or Himalayan pink salt (Good source for pink salt)

 ⅛ teaspoon fresh ground black pepper